queenisabaer/wishlist/README.md

 - Functionality to create a wish list even if I'm not a registered user
 - Improve accessibility of buttons
 - Style the page to reset the password
+- Display reserved items and wish lists on profile page
+- Expand profile with additional fields such as image, phone number or detailed profile information
+- optimize lighthouse results

 ## Bugs